-Rutgers, the State University of New Jersey is seeking a motivated Research Teaching Specialist III (RTSIII) for the Department of Infectious Diseases within the New Jersey Medical School.
+Rutgers, The State University of New Jersey is seeking a Research Teaching Specialist III for the Department of Radiation Cancer Biology at Rutgers Cancer Institute of New Jersey.

 Minimum Education and Experience:

-Master’s Degree in a relevant science plus one (1) year of related research experience, or a Bachelor’s Degree in a relevant science plus two (2) years of related research experience?
+* Master's Degree in Biological Science or a relevant science plus one (1) year of related research experience, or a Bachelor's Degree in a relevant science plus two (2) years of related research experience.

 Required Knowledge, Skills, and Abilities:

 * Effective oral and written communication skills. * The ability to work both independently and collaboratively. * Computer literate with proficiency and working knowledge of database and reporting tools such as Microsoft Word, Excel, PowerPoint, Adobe products.